Welcome Message

 Information for media

-Media looking to arrange interviews with members of the First Nations Leadership Council, please contact the individual organization.
+Should media wish to set up interviews with members of the First Nations Leadership Council, please contact the individual organization.

 Should media wish to set up interviews with cabinet ministers, please contact the Government Communications and Public Engagement media liaison for that respective minister.
 Please see media contact list for media liaisons from government by ministry: https://news.gov.bc.ca/contacts